kazurayam/PublishingCustomGradlePlugin_StepByStep/docs/index.md

             -   <a href="#step6build-gradle" id="toc-step6build-gradle">step6/build.gradle</a>
         -   <a href="#the-com-gradle-plugin-publish-plugin-what-it-does-what-it-doesnt" id="toc-the-com-gradle-plugin-publish-plugin-what-it-does-what-it-doesnt">The com.gradle.plugin-publish plugin; what it does, what it doesn’t</a>
         -   <a href="#how-the-build-worked-i-got-an-error" id="toc-how-the-build-worked-i-got-an-error">How the build worked --- I got an error!</a>
-    -   <a href="#7-a-rule-the-projects-group-id-and-the-plugin-id-must-follow" id="toc-7-a-rule-the-projects-group-id-and-the-plugin-id-must-follow">§7 A rule the project’s group id and the plugin id must follow</a>
+    -   <a href="#7-group-id-and-plugin-id-must-use-the-same-top-level-namespace" id="toc-7-group-id-and-plugin-id-must-use-the-same-top-level-namespace">§7 group id and plugin id must use the same top level namespace</a>
         -   <a href="#outline-7" id="toc-outline-7">Outline</a>
+        -   <a href="#settings-gradle-and-build-gradle-7" id="toc-settings-gradle-and-build-gradle-7">settings.gradle and build.gradle</a>
+            -   <a href="#step7settings-gradle" id="toc-step7settings-gradle">step7/settings.gradle</a>
+            -   <a href="#step7build-gradle" id="toc-step7build-gradle">step7/build.gradle</a>
         -   <a href="#how-the-build-worked" id="toc-how-the-build-worked">How the build worked</a>
         -   <a href="#whats-up-in-the-gradle-plugin-portal" id="toc-whats-up-in-the-gradle-plugin-portal">What’s up in the Gradle Plugin Portal?</a>
         -   <a href="#namespace-rule" id="toc-namespace-rule">Namespace rule</a>